0-Vanes-0/DD2-Squad-Builder/README.md

 - [ ] Show descriptions of heroes-paths
 - [ ] Show descriptions of skills
 - [ ] Hook localizations from the game
+- [ ] Paste squad to game????? in HeroSelect scene
 - [ ] Visual improvements of UI

 ## CREDITS